 Your company name (XYZ, Inc.)If the recipient hasn’t heard of XYZ, Inc., it reinforces that it’s a sales email – why else would a business they've never heard of email them?

 Time-related phrases like “15 minutes” or “quick”Aka a salesperson asking for a meeting – look for a faster way to appear pushy and you’ll fail.

 MistakesIncorrect grammar, punctuation, spelling, typos, etc. make you look unprofessional and disorganized.

 Congratulations!
 You passed the subject line test and the recipient opened your email.
 Here’s what they should find in it.

-Ease of useMake it easy for them to figure out why you sent the email – no more than 5 sentences, bullet points to emphasize the important parts, and a blindingly obvious offer and desired response/action.
+Ease of useMake it easy for them to figure out why you sent the email – no more than 5 sentences, bullet points to emphasize the important parts, a blindingly obvious offer, and the desired response/action.

 Good mannersShort is good, but abrupt is rude, so include a greeting (but not sir or madam), use “please” and “thank you,” and don’t write in all caps.

 Skip the spam

 As email automation has improved, businesses have increased their email campaigns.
 Unfortunately, so have spammers.
 In fact, it’s estimated that 84% of all emails are spam.